JETSCAPE/SummerSchool2023/July19_Hydro/README.md

 ./run_PythiaIsrTest.sh 800
 ```

-The above line above create a folder `String_files_800` and moves 20 strings files without any subtraction there.
-After it's done, you should find a folder `build/String_files_800` which has 20 initial string files inside.
+The above command creates a folder `String_files_800` and generates 20 strings files with subtraction of hard energy generated with pTHat between 800 and 1000 GeV/c, and move them into this folder.

 With the produced above two folders, the users can apply the analysis script to compute the $dE/d\eta_{s}/(cosh(\eta_{s}))$ as a function of the spatial rapidity for the generated string files with and without the subtraction of the hard energies in the p-p collisions.
 In your browser, we use the notebook `Hydro_hand_on_Section.ipynb`.
 The user can execute the cells in this notebook.
-Press `shift+enter` to execute the cell blocks in the notebook.
-It will output the averaged energy of initial string files, and two curves with and without subtraction hard energies.
+Press `shift+enter` or press the `Run` button to execute the cell blocks in the notebook.
+It will output the averaged energy of initial string files, and two curves with and without subtraction hard energies in p-p collisions.

 ## ii.
 Run 3DGlauber + iMATTER + MUSIC + iSS

 Then run the `3DGlauber + iMATTER + MUSIC + iSS`.
-To save the computer time, users can run the p-p at 50 GeV for test.
+To save the computer time, during this hand-on section, users can run the p-p at 50 GeV for test.
 Change the parameter in the `build/mcglauber.input`

 <details>